Mums on how to survive a short maternity leave

 The then 35-year-old was living in Singapore, back when government-paid maternity leave only extended to the first two children.
 She was unable to claim any maternity leave for her youngest child and instead had to use her own annual leave.

 She scraped together less than a month's worth of leave.
-It was her third pregnancy so she didn't find it too hard going back to work, but she says she couldn't have done it without the help of her family.
+She says she couldn't have got back to work without the help of her family.

 "I was toying with the idea of possibly giving up my job but my mum was willing to help out with the child," says the senior public servant.
 "It's very important to have the support."

-There were several sacrifices though that had to be made, including giving up breastfeeding.
+There were several sacrifices that had to be made, though, including giving up breastfeeding.

 "I could only manage to breastfeed for two months.
 It was a tough decision because it wasn't very practical for me to keep pumping milk in the office, and there were no fridges in the office then either," she says.